ZackWilde27/VulkanGameEngine/BlenderProjectDocs.md

 ## The addon

-The addon is in the text editor section of the project, click the play button at the top of the text editor to enable the addon
+The addon is in the text editor section of the project, click the play button at the top to enable the addon

 <img width="71" height="70" alt="Screenshot 2025-08-25 010457" src="https://github.com/user-attachments/assets/23b9c435-2e2b-4070-a977-975c01e30fd3" />